okx/okexchain-docs/building-modules/ibc-module/ibc-overview.md

 #### **Channel layer protocol**

-&nbsp;&nbsp;&nbsp;&nbsp;Channel layer is an application layer protocol, and all business developments can be found in this dimension.
+Channel layer is an application layer protocol, and all business developments can be found in this dimension.
 Taking place after the connection is created and reliant on relayer, a chart of channel layer protocol's connection structure is as shown below:

 ![channel](../../img/ibc-channel.jpg)

-&nbsp;&nbsp;&nbsp;&nbsp;Below are 4 kinds of message categories in the channel layer and their corresponding logic's:
+Below are 4 kinds of message categories in the channel layer and their corresponding logic's:

 |      | message            | use                           | Trigger time                                              | Caller     |
 | ---- | ------------------ | ----------------------------- | --------------------------------------------------------- | ---------- |